lynnlangit/gcp-for-bioinformatics/README.md

 [![Welcome to GCP for Bioinformatics](http://img.youtube.com/vi/YoFkSVDlN6k/0.jpg)](http://www.youtube.com/watch?v=YoFkSVDlN6k "Welcome to GCP for Bioinformatics")

+NOTE: Each page of this Repo includes the following:
+1. A short description of why, what, how to use the GCP service
+2. A short linked screencast showing how to use the GCP service.
+Here is the link to all of the screencasts for this Repo - as a [YouTube playlist](https://www.youtube.com/playlist?list=PL4Q4HssKcxYvcixWS08UFaYIH7y4IAV0z)

 ## Diagram of key Google Cloud Services for Bioinformatics

 Shown below is a basic pattern for performing genomic analysis jobs on Google Cloud Platform.
 Each blue icon represents a type of GCP service.
 In this guide, you'll read how to get started with the services shown below.
 In addition to the topic coverage, listed below a direct set of links to answer the most commonly asked questions.